orendain/DemeoMods/README.md

 - ***Rift Beam*** - Hits everything in a straight line for 5 damage.
 This includes friendlies.

-For video tutorials and gameplay go to [My YouTube](https://www.youtube.com/c/TheGrayAlien/playlists) or [My Twitch](https://www.twitch.tv/demeorevolutions) for live streams!
+For video tutorials and gameplay go to [My YouTube](https://www.youtube.com/c/TheGrayAlien/playlists) or for live streams go to [My Twitch](https://www.twitch.tv/demeorevolutions)!